MAnitosik/minecraft-modpack/README.md

 ### todo
 - add RP "Visual Effects+" as it updates to 1.21.11
 - use HMI and delete third/first person mods in case third person camera dont get updates (will need to do smth with RPs too in this case)
+- use toon-like shaders instead of bliss shaders